Ladysnake/Ladysnake.github.io/wiki/illuminations/index.md

 ## Cosmetics

 In addition to the ambience changes, Illuminations also features **cosmetics**, primarily for those who **donated and contributed** to the project, with the exception of the **Pride Heart Collection** that is available for all [Accounts](https://doctor4t.ladysnake.org/register).
-Cosmetics can be switched and customised using thse [Illuminations Dashboard](https://doctor4t.ladysnake.org/).
+Cosmetics can be switched and customised using the [Illuminations Dashboard](https://doctor4t.ladysnake.org/).
 Since Illuminations is client-side you can use these cosmetics even on servers.
 Other players with Illuminations will be able to see your cosmetics.

 ### Pride Hearts